lukasz-madon/awesome-remote-job/README.md

 A curated list of awesome [remote working](http://en.wikipedia.org/wiki/Telecommuting) resources.

 *To contribute, click README.md and then the pencil icon.
 Make your changes and click the "Propose file change" button to submit a pull request.
-Make sure to follow the contributions guidelines in CONTRIBUTING.md.*
+Make sure to follow [the contributions guidelines](CONTRIBUTING.md).*

 ## Table of Contents